Military camouflage: Reconnaissance and riflemen

 Ship camouflage was occasionally used in ancient times.
 Vegetius wrote in the 4th century that "Venetian blue" (bluish-green, like the sea) was used for camouflage in the years 56–54 BC during the Gallic Wars, when Julius Caesar sent his scout ships to gather intelligence along the coast of Britain.
 The bluish-green scout ships carried sailors and marines dressed in the same colour.

+In the Mughal Empire that ruled South Asia between the 16th and 18th centuries, the Mughal army frequently employed the use of camouflage in their military campaigns, foreshadowing the modern use of military camouflage in the 19th and 20th centuries.

 The emphasis on hand-to-hand combat, and the short range of weapons such as the musket, meant that recognition and cohesion were more important than camouflage in combat clothing well into the baroque period.
 The introduction of infantry weapons with longer range, especially the Baker rifle, opened up new roles which needed camouflaged clothing.
 In the colonial Seven Years' War (1756–1763), the rifle-armed Rogers' Rangers wore gray or green uniforms.
 John Graves Simcoe, one of the unit's later commanders, noted in 1784:

 The tradition was continued by British Rifle Regiments who adopted rifle green for the Napoleonic Wars.

 During the Peninsular War, Portugal fielded light infantry units known as Caçadores, who wore brown-jackets which helped conceal them.
 The brown color was considered to be more adequate for a concealment in the landscape of most of Portuguese regions, in general more arid than the greener landscapes of Central and Northern Europe.
 Other nations soon followed suit, dressing their rifle regiments and sometimes also light troops in suitable drab tones, usually variations of green or gray.

 The first introduction of drab general uniform was by the British Corps of Guides in India in 1848.
 Initially the drab uniform was specially imported from England, with one of the reasons being to "make them invisible in a land of dust".
 However, when a larger quantity was required the army improvised, using a local dye to produce uniform locally.
 This type of drab uniform soon became known as khaki (Urdu for dusty, soil-coloured) by the Indian soldiers, and was of a similar colour to a local dress of cotton coloured with the mazari palm.
 The example was followed by other British units during the mutiny of 1857, dying their white drill uniforms to inconspicuous tones with mud, tea, coffee or coloured inks.
 The resulting hue varied from dark or slate grey through light brown to off-white, or sometimes even lavender.
 This improvised measure gradually became widespread among the troops stationed in India and North-West Frontier, and sometimes among the troops campaigning on the African continent.